How Do I Register?

 Does the club have a main point of contact?

+For team related issues, Contact your Age Group Coordinator first.
+For coaching issues, Contact the Technical Director James Soesbee.
 The club General Manager is the main point of contact.
 Click here to email the ESC General Manager.
 Age Group Coordinators are the point of contact for Rec issues related to teams, coaches, and games during the season.

 Does the club need volunteers?